Skip to footer content

 Prerequisites

-To use IronXL in C# to read excel file, we need to ensure the following components are installed on computer:
+To use IronXL in C# to read Excel files, please ensure the following components are installed on the computer:

-2. IronXL - It is the library which helps to work with Excel sheets at a given path in C#.
-It must be installed in C# program before using it.
-IronXL can be downloaded from NuGet website or from Manage NuGet packages in Visual Studio tools.
+2. IronXL - It is the library that helps to work with Excel sheets at a given path in C#.
+It must be installed in a C# program before using it.
+IronXL can be downloaded from the NuGet website or Manage NuGet packages in Visual Studio tools.
 You can also download the .NET Excel DLL file directly.

 Adding Necessary Namespaces

-Once Visual Studio and IronXL is installed, we need to use IronXL assembly reference for using IronXL in the source code.
-Add the following line of code on top of the file within new project where IronXL functions will be used:
+Once Visual Studio and IronXL are installed, reference the IronXL assembly for using IronXL in the source code.
+Add the following line of code on top of the file within the new project where IronXL functions will be used:

 using IronXL;